Seattle’s forgotten Stanley Cup Championship

 Celebrating the Stanley Cup

-Over the weekend, another Seattle Mets enthusiast named Paul Kim has organized a tribute to mark the centennial.
-On Saturday night, a collection of memorabilia, including jerseys and skates from the 1917 team, will be on display at the Seattle Thunderbirds game at the ShoWare Center in Kent.
+A Seattle Mets enthusiast named Paul Kim organized a tribute to mark the centennial, which included a collection of memorabilia, including jerseys and skates from the 1917 team, was on display at the Seattle Thunderbirds game at the ShoWare Center in Kent.

 “The location of the arena was on 6th and University, which later became a parking garage, and then later the IBM Building,” Jeff Obermeyer said.
 “It’s a spot right there almost in the heart of downtown.”